-All of the Corporation's producing and undeveloped properties are geographically concentrated on the Montney/Doig Resource Play in Alberta.
-As a result of this concentration, the Corporation may be disproportionately exposed to the impact of delays or interruptions of production or operations from that area caused by transportation capacity constraints, curtailment of production, government regulation, natural disasters, availability of equipment, facilities or services, adverse weather conditions or other events which impact that area.
+As a result of this geographical concentration, the Corporation may be disproportionately exposed to the impact of delays or interruptions of production or operations in this area that are caused by external factors such as government regulation, federal and/or provincial politics, transportation limitations and capacity constraints, natural disasters or extreme weather-related conditions, Indigenous rights claims, supply shortages or other events which impact that area.
 Due to the concentrated nature of the Corporation's portfolio of properties, a number of the Corporation's properties could experience any of the same conditions at the same time, resulting in a relatively greater impact on the Corporation's results of operations than they might have on other companies that have a more diversified portfolio of properties.
 Such delays or interruptions could have a material adverse effect on the Corporation's financial condition and results of operations.